 Lateral Transitions in STEM Fields

 Move Laterally in Your Current Employer or to a New Employer With a New Title

 Webinar presented by Soody Tronson, MS, JD, Founder of STLGip and Advisory Board Member for AWIS’ STEM to Market program.
 Soody lectures on IP, licensing, technology transfer, and entrepreneurship domestically and internationally, bridging various local and international bodies.
 With over 25 years of experience in law, technology, and management in start-up and established environments, her strategic insight coupled with her practical approach is a key asset, whether acting as counsel or leading her own ventures.

-Successful Management from the Middle in April
+Successful Management from the Middle

 Be an Effective Manager, Diligent Subordinate and Good Colleague

 Webinar presented by Donna Dean, PhD.
 Dr. Dean has had a distinguished career with 27 years in the federal government at the National Institutes of Health and Food and Drug Administration, followed by five years as a senior science advisor at Lewis-Burke Associates, a DC–based government relations consulting firm.
 She recently compiled her experiences in the highly effective guide, Getting the Most Out of Your Mentoring Relationships: A Handbook for Women in STEM.
 Dr. Dean won the 2012 AWIS Bethesda Award for Excellence in Mentoring.
 She is now engaged in pro bono work for AWIS and the American Chemical Society on career enhancement and leadership development for individuals and organizations.

 Achieving Self-Awareness to Become Effective Leaders